Why Ductless Air Conditioner is the Best AC Options for Your Basement

-Extending the Ducted System: Complex and Costly
+Extending the Ducted System - Complex and Costly:

 If you have an existing centralized, ducted HVAC unit at home, it is almost natural to think that you can simply extend the ductwork from this system down to your basement.
 Assuming that your system can handle the additional load when you use it to service the basement, the primary issue is installation.
 What factors in is the condition of the basement and the structure of the whole space.

 If you are building a new home, then there would be less of a problem because you can just integrate it with the overall home design.
 The problem arises when the basement is an unfinished one or when you have an older home that was not originally designed to accommodate such type of extra ductwork.
 The main difficulty lies in making those supply return ductwork completely accessible.
 With that said, it's also important to note that if the ductwork wasn't originally run to/trough the basement, odds are good that the existing HVAC won't be large enough to handle the additional square footage.

 Now, let’s say that your HVAC contractor agrees that extending it is possible.
 They found a workaround, but it’s going to entail a lot of complex rerouting and extension of ducts.
 But even if this is the case, you might have to brace for the extra costs.
 It will be labor-intensive and the costs that will be associated both in the setup and operation will be too high.
 At some point, this option will not prove to be worth all the expense at all when what you will be getting is only a fraction of the comfort that you expect.

-Using Separate Cooling and Heating Systems for the Basement: Piecemeal, Costly Solutions
+Using Separate Cooling and Heating Systems for the Basement - Piecemeal, Costly Solutions

 When extending the ductwork of an existing HVAC system is not possible, many resort to installing a separate heater and cooler for the basement.
 Most of the time, these cooling and heating systems are combined, but a serious look at this type method makes you question if you really made a good decision, especially when your energy costs start to spike up.